top of page

 ⪢ Try the Restaurants, Food Stands & Shops

-Thanks to our hotel buffet breakfast we weren't really hungry enough to try the plethora of food options here, although we did check them out of course.
+Thanks to our hotel buffet breakfast, we weren't hungry enough to try the plethora of food options here, although we did check them out, of course.

-We would definitely recommend them if you are yet to experience traditional Indonesian cuisine!
+We would recommend them if you have yet to experience traditional Indonesian cuisine!

 People shopping in a souvenir store filled with colorful shirts and trinkets.
 A glowing sign reads "Selamat Datang."
 Warm lighting.